 Data and methodology

 Data is submitted annually by life offices.
-Records are generally provided for each individual policy at the start and end of the year, and for each claim in payment during the year, but we now seek to capture movements in more detail and are flexible with formatting.
+Records were historically provided for each individual policy at the start and end of the year, and for each claim in payment during the year, but we now seek to capture movements in more detail and are flexible with formatting.
 See CMI data for more information about data submission.

 Initially the investigations used a Manchester Unity approach, but now the experience is analysed in terms of claim inceptions and terminations (by recovery or death).
 The current methodology is described in CMI Working Paper 59.